 What’s the worst thing that could happen while you’re on the job?
-Maybe it’s your camera shattering to pieces because of a fall or a client tripping and breaking a bone.
+Maybe it’s your camera lens cracking because of a fall or a faulty SD card not saving any photos.
 And we totally understand that fear!
 You’ve spent hundreds of dollars on gear and you don’t want to be liable for something that happens to a client.

-With Full Frame, you can let it be known that you carry the most important insurance for photographers (general liability) and that you understand the bigger picture of running a photography business by carrying other types of coverage as well.
+With Full Frame Insurance, you can let it be known that you carry the most important insurance for photographers (general liability) and understand the bigger picture of running a photography business by carrying other types of coverage.
 We’re sure you’re aware we live in a litigious society, and one mistake could land you in court.